96moustafa/sim_gazebo_bringup/README.md

 Each scenario is described using a **gen_params.json** file in a separate directory with the unique name of the scenario.

 ## How to use it
-1. Create your scenario by creating a directory with your scenario's name and adding a json file with the required configuation inside it.
+1. Create your scenario by creating a directory with your scenario's name and adding a json file with the required configuration inside it.
 2. Build this package in ROS2 workspace directory using the following command:
    ```
    ~/src/ros2_ws$ colcon build --symlink-install --packages-select sim_gazebo_bringup